davidanthoff/jl4ds/docs/src/fileio.md

 # Tabular File IO

+!!! note

+    This chapter is preliminary, and some of the things described in the text have not yet been implemented, i.e. some of the things described here will not currently work.

 This chapter will teach you how to read and write data from files.
 We will limit the discussion to tabular data, i.e. data that has the structure of a table.